zhengzhi12/Algorithm-assignment/README.md

 # Algorithm-assignment
-This project is to store the Algorithm assignment from coursera
+This project is to store the Algorithm assignments from Coursera